Multi Block Printing on Fabric with Easy Carve

 This project uses just one block of Softcut to create a two colour block print on fabric.
 This is an adaptable technique that will have you printing yardage in no time!

 (The block shown in this blog is an old colour, the softcut is now beige)

 Start by drawing your design out onto a piece of Softcut.
 Try using a pencil to map out your image and then a permanent pen to finalise your lines.

 Use a V tool to go round all the edges of your shapes and to carve out the finer detail.

 Use a shallow U tool to clear larger areas and the background.
 Don’t worry about carving out the whole background as we are going to remove most of it in a few steps time…

 Use a scalpel to divide the block into pieces that will be printed different colours.
 In this case we want a separate plant and pot.
-The Easy Carve cuts easily without having to apply too much pressure.
+The Softcut cuts easily without having to apply too much pressure.

 Cut out the bits of your background that you don’t need.
 The shaped block will also help you to see where you are printing on your fabric.

 Mix your favourite colours from Speedball Screen Printing Inks for Fabric.
 Note we are using screen printing inks for block printing – they produce a soft handle and washable colour on the fabric.